Capture of Combles: 25 September

-North of the 56th Division, the 95th Brigade of the 5th Division was delayed by enfilade machine-gun fire from the embankment north of the tram line in the 56th Division area and a strong point on the Ginchy–Morval road, until bombed from the north.
+North of the 56th (1/1st London) Division, the 95th Brigade of the 5th Division was delayed by enfilade machine-gun fire from the embankment north of the tramline in the 56th (1/1st London) Division area and a strong point on the Ginchy–Morval road, until bombed from the north.
 The 95th Brigade then resumed its advance up the far slope and rushed the German trench running south from Morval, as the 15th Brigade overran the trench further north, just short of the village, taking many more prisoners.
 After another halt to reorganise, the village was occupied by the 15th Brigade at 3:00 p.m..
-The final objective from theMoulin de Morval windmill south to the 56th Division area was consolidated by nightfall.
+The final objective from theMoulin de Morval windmill south to the 56th (1/1st London) Division area was consolidated by nightfall.
 Several weak German counter-attacks were defeated and the 95th Brigade began working its way south towards the French at Frégicourt.

-The London Scottish captured a trench from the wood to the light railway and were then engaged by German troops in the railway embankment, until the position was rushed by the 5th Division from the north and the London Scottish arrived to join in the mopping-up of the survivors in dugouts.
+The London Scottish captured a trench from the wood to the light railway and then engaged by German troops in the railway embankment, until the position was rushed by the 5th Division from the north and the London Scottish arrived to join in the mopping-up of dugouts occupied by the survivors.
 By 1:30 p.m. the area had been cleared and 80 prisoners taken from Reserve Infantry Regiment 236.
 The London Scottish pressed on and captured another trench, which had only been discovered on air reconnaissance photographs the day before and from which was an excellent view over the Combles–Morval valley.
 No sign was yet seen of French troops moving north from the area of Frégicourt, who were to join with British troops at the crossroads east of Morval and patrols further forward were limited by the British protective barrage.
 By 3:00 p.m. the XIV Corps divisions had overrun the last of the German defensive lines on a frontage of 2000 yd and artillery observers reported that German field artillery batteries and parties of German soldiers were retreating eastwards, from the area either side of Morval as the 5th Division occupied a spur east of the village.
 Reports from contact patrol aircraft reached the Fourth Army headquarters by 5:30 p.m. giving the approximate position of the attacking troops and after thirty minutes Cavan contradicted French claims to have captured Frégicourt.